czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I set aside Tim's course and continued MOOC Java programming with the renewed course.
 It feels  alittle bit more engaging and more descriptive.

 **Link to work:** N/A

+### Day 11: April 24, 2020

+**Today's Progress**: I continued with new MOOC Java programming course.
+I was a little bit tired but somehow  could manage to code today as well.

+**Thoughts:** : I was so tired after work, I did not expect that I could code after it.
+But I pushed myself a littlebit and finished some excercises in MOOC Java.

+**Link to work:** N/A